Mk1806/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2 - A script that prints all the groups the current user is part of.
 3 - A script that changes the owner of the file hello to the user betty 4 - A script that creates an empty file called hello.
+ 5 - A scrpit that adds execute permission to the owner of the file hello.